 Sometimes.
 Although all items have been extensively reviewed by content experts before administration, a few may not perform as expected.
-These items are sent to the chair of the Academy's OKAP Committee, who determines (sometimes with the help of other content experts) whether the answer key needs to be changed.
-In the past, a few of these items have been scored correct for all examinees.
+These items are sent to the Chair of the Academy's OKAP Committee, who determines (sometimes with the help of other content experts) whether the answer key needs to be changed or whether to remove an item from the exam.